We’re living in the age of software. If you look at any growing business, different software solutions are present in almost every function.

 - It improves internal collaboration between teams.
 A CRM makes it easy for different teams to access customer data.
 This helps them stay on the same page, especially when it comes to communication with clients.

 - A quality CRM offers detailed data about each lead.
-Sales ops can then use built-in analytics to analyze that data and share insights with the sales team.
+Sales ops can then use embedded analytics to analyze that data and share insights with the sales team.
 This alone can be a powerful benefit — especially when paired with good lead segmentation.

 - A CRM helps sales operations pros understand how leads are moving down the funnel.
 This, in turn, can be used to assist in the sales forecasting process.